 1) THIS PAGE OF INSTRUCTIONS (printable version)

 2) SAMPLE FORMS can be used as guides in preparing your material, by clicking on the appropriate form listed below.
 NOTE: sample forms are NOT ACTIVE forms – they are only a convenience to help you see what is required so you can collect your information and prepare your text offline at your convenience.
 This will allow you to later cut and paste the text into the online form.
 (STEP #3 below includes the link to the online form for your submission).

 - SAMPLE FORM A

-Multi-Presentation Session: Pre-organized Symposium, Pre-organized Panel, or Special Event with multiple presentations. (for a wait list proposal)
+Multi-Presentation Session: Pre-organized Symposium, Pre-organized Panel or Special Event with multiple presentations.

 - SAMPLE FORM B

-Single Presentation: Talk, Workshop, Morning Dream Group, Special Event.
-The presentation may include a presenter plus co-presenter(s) and co-author(s), or a group enacted event, as long as it is one single presentation, workshop or enactment. (for a wait list proposal)
+Single Presentation: Talk, Workshop, Morning Dream Group or Special Event.
+The presentation may include a presenter plus co-presenter(s) and co-author(s), or a group enacted event, as long as it is one single presentation, workshop or enactment.

 - SAMPLE FORM C

 Poster: Theory or research paper presentation by single or multiple presenter(s) or co-authors to be posted on a 30″x 40″ foam board and easel with presenter or presenter(s) available for discussion during a 2½ hour session.
 Posters will remain available for viewing the remainder of that day.

 COLLECT THE REQUESTED INFORMATION: We suggest you PREPARE THE MAIN TEXT OF YOUR SUBMISSION OFFLINE, guided by the sample forms